nwheels-io/NuLink/README.md

 Not tested on .NET Core 3.0|Test on .NET Core 3.0 Consumer projects must be C# (.csproj)|Support projects in more languages Symbolic link is always created to `bin/Debug` of the package, regardless of existing/desired build configuration|Add ability to detect and select package configuration
+A package that's being developed and wasn't yet pushed to any NuGet feed, cannot be linked.
+This is because packages root folder (`~/.nuget/packages/`) must contain an entry for the package.|Allow linking unpushed packages by first automatically restoring them from temporary local feed.
 Packages must be linked one by one|Add ability to link multiple referenced packages at once Package `lib` folder must be result of compiling a single project (e.g. automatic packaging of project on build).
 Packages with arbitrary contents of `lib` achieved with manually authored `.nuspec` are not supported.|Complex to solve.
 Wait to see if there's enough demand
 The effect of symbolic link is machine-wide.
 It is not per consuming project/solution|Probably won't fix